little-dude/xain-sdk/docs/examples/tensorflow_keras.md

 - `Dict[str, np.ndarray]`: The metrics gathered during the training.
 This might be an empty dictionary if the `Coordinator` is not supposed to collect the metrics.

-## Keras Model
+## TF Keras Model

-A Keras model might either be loaded from a file, generated during the initialization of the `Participant`, or even generated on the fly in a `train_round()`.
+A TF Keras model might either be loaded from a file, generated during the initialization of the `Participant`, or even generated on the fly in a `train_round()`.
 Here, we present a simple dense neural network for classification generated during the `Participant`'s initialization.
-We make use of the Keras components
+We make use of the TF Keras components

 ```python
 from tensorflow import Tensor